 FERC Transmission Formula Rate Proceedings-Pursuant to Section 206 of the Federal Power Act, there are several pending proceedings before the FERC concerning the justness and reasonableness of the Return on Equity (ROE) component of the ISO-New England, Inc. Participating Transmission Owners' Regional Network Service and Local Network Service formula rates.
 On April 14, 2017, the U.S. Court of Appeals for the D.C.
 Circuit issued an opinion vacating a decision of the FERC with respect to the ROE, and remanded it for further proceedings.
 The FERC had found that the Transmission Owners existing ROE was unlawful, and had set a new ROE.
 The Court found that the FERC had failed to articulate a satisfactory explanation for its orders.
 At this time, the ROE set in the vacated order will remain in place until further FERC action is taken.
 Separately, on March 15, 2018, the Transmission Owners filed a petition for review with the Court of certain orders of the FERC setting for hearing other complaints challenging the allowed return on equity component of the formula rates.
+On November 21, 2019 the FERC issued an order in EL14-12, Midcontinent Independent System Operator ROE, in which FERC outlined a new methodology for calculating the ROE.
+On December 26, 2019 in response to the FERC order in EL 14-12, the New England Transmission Owners (NETOs) filed a motion to reopen the record and submitted a supplemental brief.
+Responses to that filing are due January 21, 2020.

 Also pending at FERC is a Section 206 proceeding concerning the justness and reasonableness of ISO-New England, Inc. Participating Transmission Owners' Regional Network Service and Local Network Service formula rates and to develop formula rate protocols for these rates.
-On August 17, 2018 a joint settlement agreement among a number of the parties was filed with the FERC and remains pending.
+On August 17, 2018 a joint settlement agreement among a number of the parties was filed with the FERC.
+FERC rejected the settlement agreement on May 22, 2019 and remanded the proceeding to the Chief Administrative Law Judge to resume hearing procedures.
+On May 24, 2019 the judge appointed a Dispute Resolution Facilitator to aid parties in settlement negotiations.
+The procedural schedule was suspended September 24, 2019 in order to allow participants to focus on settlement negotiations.
+On October 24, 2019, the NETO's filed an unopposed motion to suspend the procedural schedule and waiver of answer period indicating that the NETO's, Municipal PTF Owners and the Commission Trial Staff have reached agreement in principle on the terms of a settlement to resolve all open issues in the proceeding.
 Fitchburg and Unitil Energy are Participating Transmission Owners, although Unitil Energy does not own transmission plant.
 To the extent that these proceedings result in any changes to the rates being charged, a retroactive reconciliation may be required.
 The Company does not believe that these proceedings will have a material adverse impact on the Company's financial condition or results of operations.